nlkl/Optional/README.md

 In general, an optional value can be in one of two states: Some (representing the presence of a value) and None (representing the lack of a value).
 Unlike null, an option type forces the user to check if a value is actually present, thereby mitigating many of the problems of null values. `Option<T>` is a struct in Optional, making it impossible to assign a null value to an option itself.

 Further, an option type is a lot more explicit than a null value, which can make APIs based on optional values a lot easier to understand.
+Now, the type signature will indicate if a value can be missing!

 An either type is conceptually similar to a maybe type.
 Whereas a maybe type only indicates if a value is present or not, an either type contains an auxiliary value describing how an operation failed.
 Apart from this *exceptional* value, an either-type behaves much like its simpler counterpart.